shuraosipov/myrobot/README.md

 - Create a [Telegram Bot](https://core.telegram.org/bots#how-do-i-create-a-bot) and get a token
 - Save this token to AWS Secrets Manager in plaintext using `TELEGRAM_TOKEN` as its name.
 - Create an OpenAI API key
-- Create Lambda Layer with OpenAI Python and Requests libraries
+- Create a Lambda Layer with OpenAI Python and Requests libraries using this [instructions](./lambda_layer_builder/README.md)

 ## Deployment